 Norman Rosenblum Award for Excellence in Mentorship in the MD/PhD Program

 The Norman Rosenblum Award for Excellence in Mentorship in the MD/PhD Program was established in 2018 in recognition of Dr. Norman Rosenblum’s tenure as Associate Dean, Physician Scientist Training in the Faculty of Medicine, University of Toronto and his outstanding contributions to mentoring of MD/PhD students.
-The award recognizes staff or faculty members who exhibit an exemplary level of leadership and commitment to mentorship and role modeling for MD/PhD students in the Faculty of Medicine.
+The award recognizes faculty members, residents, or members of staff who exhibit an exemplary level of leadership and commitment to mentorship and role modeling for MD/PhD students in the Faculty of Medicine.

-The award recipient will receive $250, a certificate of recognition, and be asked to participate in a workshop or other research-related event.
-Recipients will be notified directly and will be recognized at the Faculty of Medicine’s 17th annual Education Achievement Celebration taking place on May 15, 2019.
+The award recipient will receive a certificate of recognition and $250, and will be invited to address the MD/PhD class at a seminar or other program-wide event.
+Recipients will be notified directly and will be recognized at the Faculty of Medicine’s 18th annual Education Achievement Celebration taking place on May 20, 2020.

-Any University of Toronto Faculty of Medicine faculty or staff member (individual or group) is eligible for nomination.
-Nominees will be identified by colleagues and learners as a role model for mentorship, and involved in activities exhibiting a commitment to the MD/PhD Program.
+Any University of Toronto Faculty of Medicine faculty member, resident, or staff member is eligible for nomination.
+Nominees will be identified by colleagues and learners as role models for mentorship and should have shown involvement in activities exhibiting a commitment to the MD/PhD Program.